tmobile/magentaA11y/_checklist-web/nav.md

 keyboard:
   skip-links: |
-    Focus moves directly to the nav element
+    Focus moves directly to the nav element or the first focusable control in the nav
   tab: |
-    Focus moves to Links and buttons within the nav
+    Focus moves to controls within the nav

 mobile:
   swipe: |